IBM-Cloud/terraform-provider-ibm/website/docs/r/onboarding_catalog_deployment.html.markdown

 		* `long_description` - (Optional, String) The detailed description of your product that is displayed at the beginning of your product page in the catalog.
 Markdown markup language is supported.
 * `product_id` - (Required, Forces new resource, String) The unique ID of the product.
   * Constraints: The maximum length is `71` characters.
 The minimum length is `71` characters.
 The value must match regular expression `/^[a-zA-Z0-9]{32}:o:[0-9a-f]{8}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{4}-[0-9a-f]{12}$/`.
-* `tags` - (Optional, List) A list of tags that carry information about your product.
+* `tags` - (Required, List) A list of tags that carry information about your product.
 These tags can be used to find your product in the IBM Cloud catalog.
   * Constraints: The list items must match regular expression `/^[a-z0-9\\-._]+$/`.
 The maximum length is `100` items.
 The minimum length is `0` items.

 ## Attribute Reference